Bills Digest No. 18, 2024-25

 The AML/CTF Act sets out key obligations for regulated entities in relation to money laundering (ML) and terrorism financing (TF).
 The AML/CTF Act also establishes the Australian Transaction Reports and Analysis Centre’s (AUSTRAC) powers, providing the framework for the sharing of financial intelligence with revenue and law enforcement agencies.
 The AML/CTF Act sets out general principles and obligations for entities in relation to ML and TF.
 Further details of how these obligations are to be carried out are found in the Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No. 1) (AML/CTF Rules).

 AUSTRAC has dual regulatory and intelligence functions.
-AUSTRAC has regulatory functions for entities that provide designated services under the AML/CTF Act.
-AUSTRAC is also a member of Australia’s National Intelligence Community (NIC).
+AUSTRAC has regulatory functions for entities that provide designated services under the AML/CTF Act and is also a member of Australia’s National Intelligence Community (NIC).

 Australia is a founding member of the Financial Action Task Force (FATF), the global money laundering and terrorist financing watchdog.
 In April 2015, FATF published a Mutual Evaluation Report (2015 FATF Report) which made several findings and recommendations for Australia to enhance its AML/CTF regime.
 Among other things, the 2015 FATF Report (p.
-11) recommended that Australia’s AML/CTF regime be expanded to include lawyers, accountants, real estate agents, precious stone dealers, and trust and company service providers (which FATF has referred to as ‘gatekeeper’ professions).
+11) recommended that Australia’s AML/CTF regime be expanded to include lawyers, accountants, real estate agents, precious stone dealers, and trust and company service providers (which FATF has referred to as ‘gatekeeper’ professions, and are usually referred to as ‘tranche two entities’ in the Australian context).
 Additionally, it recommended that Australia should assess the risk of TF for all forms of legal persons and arrangements (p.
 11).

 Key amendments